joel-karr/dontthinkwhenyoucode/Deliberate_Practice.md

 You know what flow feels like, when your mind locks in to the code and time disappears.
 But getting there consistently?
 That's where things get tricky.

+<ed>Callout-note: Reference prior chapter's flow conditions diagram and restate "We manufacture conditions via practice" in one sentence.</ed>

+<ed>Consider a tighter transitional sentence that explicitly links this chapter to the prior flow chapter (e.g., "Flow showed you what's possible; deliberate practice is how you reach it on purpose").</ed>

 If you've been spending lots of time writing production code hoping that would automatically make you a better engineer, you're not alone.
 Many software engineers hit a plateau.
 Despite years of experience, writing code either becomes boring or you get frustrated with the same issues repeatedly.

 The real breakthrough comes when you stop relying on experience alone and start training with intent.

+<ed>Principle callout: "Unfocused repetition reinforces current ceiling; targeted reps raise it."</ed>

 That realization took me longer than I'd like to admit.
 Early in my career, I assumed that showing up, shipping features, and fixing bugs was the path to mastery.
 After all, don't you gain experience from hours and hours of coding?

 I started to feel lost.
 The moments of flow I had experienced before seemed impossible to reproduce.
 Even though I was producing more code than ever, I kept getting stuck on the same kinds of problems.
 Writing code felt forced.

+<ed>Opportunity to quantify: add one concrete example of a recurring problem (e.g., "n+1 query performance issue" or "naming inconsistency in service classes") to make the plateau tangible.</ed>

 I thought back to what I had learned from Mihaly Csikszentmihalyi's research [xxx](#sec.discovery_of_flow) on the conditions required for flow.
 Your skills and challenges need to be balanced.
 If the task is too difficult it turns into stressful.
 If it's too easy, then you get bored.